Free Ride (1986 film): Home media

 The movie was released on VHS in the United States by International Video Entertainment in 1987 and that same year in Canada by Cineplex Odeon.
 A LaserDisc release followed in 1992 also in the United States by Live Home Video.
-As of 2022, there has been no Region 1 DVD nor has there been any plans so far for a Region 1 Bluray.
+As of 2022, there has been no Region 1 DVD nor have there been any plans so far for a Region 1 Blu-ray.